titusdecali/dripdotdesign/_drafts/why-we-love-the-bellroy-hide-and-seek.md

 * View on Amazon
 * View on Huckberry

+  **PICTURE**

 ### The Bellroy Note Sleeve

 Carry more, without sacrificing style.
-If a minimalist wallet like the Hide and Seek is not enough, the Bellroy Note Sleeve is for you.
+If a minimalist wallet like the Hide and Seek is not enough, the **Bellroy Note Sleeve** is for you.
 This is not your usual bulky wallet.
 Thanks to its well-thought-out design, this bi-fold wallet can hold a lot, while maintaining a slim look.

+**PICTURE**

 #### Small details for a strong impression